K-Decompositions and 3d Gauge Theories: Introduction

 There are several recent papers closely related to our work.
 Bergeron-Falbel-Guilloux~\cite{BFG-sl3} were the first to study parametrizations of spaces of flat connections on 3-manifolds for $K>2$, considering $PGL(3,\C)$-connections.
 The authors localized flat connections to tetrahedra, defined the equivalent of our octahedron parameters, and generalized the classic formulas for variations of the volume.
-Garoufalidis-Goerner-Zickert \cite{GGZ-slN}, following \cite{GTZ-slN, Zickert-rep, Zickert-sl3}, localize flat $PGL(K,\C)$ connections to tetrahedra by considering ``decorated representations'' of $\pi_1(M)$, similar to our framed flat connections when $M$ has only small boundary components.
-In this case, they define parameters that coincide with our octahedron parameters and parametrize framed flat connections in the bulk.
-Major differences between \cite{GGZ-slN} and the present work include our understanding of both bulk and boundary moduli spaces $\CL_K(M)\subset \CX_K^{\rm un}(\pd M)$ as Lagrangian pairs obtained from symplectic gluing (which necessitates the introduction of ``big'' boundary); our results on variations of the volume and its motivic avatar; and the eponymous geometric $K$-decompositions underlying all our constructions.
-(The paper \cite{GGZ-slN} appeared as this work was being assembled.)
+While this paper was in preparation, Garoufalidis, Goerner, and Zickert \cite{GGZ-slN} (following \cite{GTZ-slN, Zickert-rep, Zickert-sl3}) explained how to localize flat $PGL(K,\C)$-connections to tetrahedra by considering ``decorated representations'' of $\pi_1(M)$.
+The ``decorations'' of \cite{GGZ-slN} are identical to our notion of ``framing,'' and lead to the same parameters $z_i,z_i',z_i''$ and gluing equations for the space $\wt \CL_K(M,\mb t_{3d})$ of framed flat connections on $M$ that we discuss.
+A major difference between \cite{GGZ-slN} and the present work includes our simultaneous study of both bulk and boundary moduli spaces $\CL_K(M)\subset \CX^{\rm un}_K(\pd M)$ as $\mathrm{K}_2$-Lagrangian pairs obtained from symplectic gluing (which necessitates the introduction of admissible manifolds, with big and small boundaries).
+This allows us to easily obtain (\eg) the formula for variation of the volume.
+Another major difference is our use of geometric $K$-decompositions.

+Since the first version of this paper, a proof of an important result for manifolds with boundary consisting entirely of small tori, such as knot complements, generalizing the work of Neuman \cite{Neumann-combinatorics} for $K=2$ has been proposed by \cite{GZ-gluing}.
+It implies the Symplectic Gluing Conjecture.
+The proof is extremely technical.
+It would be very satisfying to find a simpler, more fundamental proof.
+For the case $K=2$, a simple topological perspective on symplectic gluing was given in \cite{DV-NZ}.

+Methods for quantizing the pair $\CL_K(M)\subset \CX^{\rm un}_K(\pd M)$ have been significantly improved since the first version of this paper.
+In particular, it was realized that in order to quantize $\CL_K(M,\mb t_{3d})\subset \CX^{\rm un}_K(\pd M, \mb t)$ for a fixed triangulation $\mb t_{3d}$ --- to obtain both a Chern-Simons wavefunction and a set of difference operators that annihilate it --- it is necessary for the triangulation $\mb t_{3d}$ to admit a \emph{positive angle structure} \cite{KashAnd, AK-new, AK-complexCS, Gar-index, GHRS-index, D-levelk}.
+This condition is also necessary physically in order for the gauge theory $T_K[M]$ to flow to a well-defined conformal field theory in the infrared.
+The positive angle structure seems to provide an intrinsically three-dimensional substitute for the notion of positivity in the study of cluster varieties such as $\CX_K(\pd M,\mb t)$.
+This relationship will be explored elsewhere.